Distributionally Robust Stochastic Optimization with Wasserstein Distance: Introduction

-\subsection{Main contributions}
+\subsection{Main Contributions}

-\begin{itemize} \item \textsl{General Setting.} We prove a strong duality result for DRSO problems with Wasserstein distance in a very general setting.
-Specifically, consider any underlying metric $d$ on $\Xi$, any $p \geq 1$, and any nominal distribution $\nu$ on $\Xi$.
-Let $\cP(\Xi)$ denote the set of Borel probability measures on $\Xi$, and let $W_{p}$ denote the Wasserstein distance of order $p$.
+\begin{itemize}[itemsep=0.5em,topsep=0.5em] \item \textsl{General Setting.} We prove a strong duality result for DRSO problems with Wasserstein distance in a very general setting.
 We show that

-holds for any Polish space $(\Xi,d)$ and function $\Psi$ that is upper semi-continuous in $\xi$ (Theorem \ref{thm:strongDual}). \begin{enumerate} \item Both \citet{esfahani2015data} and \citet{Zhao2015Data-driven} assume that $\Xi$ is a convex subset of $\R^{s}$ with some associated norm.
-The greater generality of our results enables one to consider interesting problems such as the process control problem (Section~\ref{sec:process}), where $\Xi$ is the set of finite counting measures on $[0,1]$, which is infinite-dimensional and non-convex. \item Both \citet{esfahani2015data} and \citet{Zhao2015Data-driven} assume that the nominal distribution $\nu$ is an empirical distribution, while we allow $\nu$ to be any Borel probability measure.
-The greater generality enables one to study worst-case Value-at-Risk analysis (Section~\ref{sec:wcVaR}). \item We consider Wasserstein distance of any order $p \geq 1$, while in \citet{esfahani2015data} and \citet{Zhao2015Data-driven} only $p = 1$ is considered.
-The greater generality enables us to identify the necessary and sufficient conditions for the existence of a worst-case distribution. \end{enumerate}
+holds for any Polish space $(\Xi,d)$ and measurable function $\Psi$ (Theorem~\ref{thm:strongDual}). \begin{enumerate} \item Both \citet{esfahani2015data} and \citet{zhao2018data} assume that $\Xi$ is a convex subset of $\R^{K}$ with some associated norm.
+The greater generality of our results enables one to consider interesting problems such as the process control problems in Sections~\ref{sec:process} and~\ref{sec:NHPP}, where $\Xi$ is the set of finite counting measures on $[0,1]$, which is infinite-dimensional and non-convex.

+\item Both \citet{esfahani2015data} and \citet{zhao2018data} assume that the nominal distribution $\nu$ is an empirical distribution, while we allow $\nu$ to be any Borel probability measure.

+\item Both \citet{esfahani2015data} and \citet{zhao2018data} only consider Wasserstein distance of order $p=1$.
+By considering a bigger family of Wasserstein distances, we establish the importance for DRSO problems of the notion of the ``growth rate'' of the objective function, which measures how fast the objective function grows compared to a polynomial of order $p$.
+It turns out that the growth rate of the objective function determines the finiteness of the worst-case objective value (Proposition~\ref{prop:kappa_infty}), and it plays an important role in the existence conditions for the worst-case distribution (Corollary~\ref{cor:existence}).
+This is of practical importance, since it provides guidance for choosing the proper Wasserstein distance and for controlling the degree of conservativeness based on the structure of the objective function. \end{enumerate}

+\item \textsl{Constructive Proof of Duality.} We prove the strong duality result using a novel, elementary, constructive approach.
+The results of \citet{esfahani2015data} and \citet{zhao2018data} and other strong duality results in the literature are based on the established Hahn-Banach theorem for certain infinite dimensional vector spaces.
+In contrast, our proof idea is new and is relatively elementary and straightforward: we use the weak duality result as well as the first-order optimality condition of the dual problem to construct a sequence of primal feasible solutions whose objective values converge to the dual optimal value.
+Our proof uses relatively elementary tools, without resorting to other ``big hammers''.